iCore-Management/Encoder-FMAddOn/README.md

 # QR-Generator--Addon
-Generate QR codes in your FileMaker application with this Add-On.
+Purpose: Generate QR codes in your FileMaker application with this Add-On.

+Inputs:
+  Update the webViewer with a fieldName or calculation to generate the QR Code

+Outputs:
+  .gif QR Code

+Dependence:
+  none

+Notes:

+Installation Instructions: